-One of the classic personality traits of a Maine Coon cat, is their very laid back, gentle and docile temperament.
+One of the classic personality traits of a Maine Coon cat is its very laid-back, gentle, and docile temperament.
 They are literally so chilled, that nothing ever seems to phase them at all.
-This makes them a great pet to own, since they offer a very calming influence on their owners.
+This makes them a great pet to own since they offer a very calming influence on their owners.

 12. Good With Other Pets

 If you are thinking of introducing another cat into your household, then try not to worry too much over how your Maine Coon cat will handle the newcomer.
 This is because the personality of a Maine Coon cat means that they are likely to get on with any new cat, provided they are given enough space to call their own.

 The additional cat will also offer valued company to your highly sociable and inquisitive Maine Coon.

 Before introducing your Maine Coon to another cat or dog, please follow our 10 step integration guide detailed in the following article: ‘Do Maine Coon cats get along with other cats?‘.
 If the steps are adhered to slowly and carefully, the integration period is likely to run smoothly.
 Rushing this delicate process will only increase the chances that the animals struggle to accept each other.